 Larger vehicles are, of course, more expensive than smaller ones, ranging from around £40 – £60 for a minibus (6-8 seats) to about £70 or more for a larger, multi-purpose taxi, capable of holding up to 14 people.
 If you’re looking for return tickets, the costs are doubled, but be warned that prices can change without notice, and are unlikely to be the same with different companies throughout Manchester taxi ranks.

 Hackney carriages or black cabs can be found near popular nightspots and transport interchanges.
 They are made to be easy to catch, especially for tired travellers, a trip to the city centre can cost up to 30% more than the fares offered by a specialist firm.
 Local minicab firms can be expensive and unreliable at peak times so it is always best to pre-book.

 Elite Firms: Why pay more for an executive service?

-Many Manchester Airport taxis offer a premium service, complete with a chauffeur-driven supercar and a variety of perquisites, ranging from in-car entertainment and free newspapers, to meet-and-greet services.
-Executive cars can sometimes be expensive, however, but there are companies who pride themselves on offering executive and luxury cars at standard taxi prices, so don’t be put off as it is always worth asking how much is charged by companies with luxury cars.
+Many Manchester Airport taxis offer a premium service, complete with a chauffeur-driven supercar and a variety of perquisites, ranging from in-car entertainment and free newspapers to meet-and-greet services.
+Executive cars can sometimes be expensive, however, but some companies who pride themselves on offering executive and luxury cars at standard taxi prices, so don’t be put off as it is always worth asking how much is charged by companies with luxury cars.
 While you may pay more for these services, you’ll get more for your money.